blouyakis/emt_basic/module_4_test.md

 ### Q78 🟢
 **Front**
-4 cm laceration left neck.
-Occlusive dressing prevents air entering:
+A 50-year-old female has a four-centimeter full thickness laceration to the left side of her neck.
+You should apply an occlusive dressing to prevent air from entering her:
 · Arterial circulation · Pleural space · Trachea · **Venous circulation**

 **Back**